aljanshere/telpo-flutter-sdk/README.md

 ⏳ Print image file.<br/>
 ⏳ Toggle printing event via NFC. 🤩<br/>
 ⏳ Toggle printing event via BlueTooth, may be?<br/>
+⏳ Checking if Telpo is available on the device?<br/>

 ## 🤓 Contributors